vetherasset/vether-burn-contracts/README.md

 ## Smart Contract

-Vether Pools has the following intended design:
+Vether Burn has the following intended design:

 Users
 * Deposit Ether to burn over several days

-Burns
+Burners
 * Burn and Withdraw on behalf of other people for a fee

 **Limits**